 Step Three: How To Install Artificial Lawn (Or Roll Out)

 Slowly lay out your artificial turf over the newly formed foundation.
-Collect and hammer down your pegs into the ground evenly along the edge.
-Leave around 300mm to 400mm of space in between.
+Collect and hammer down your pegs into the ground evenly along the edge and leaving around 300mm – 400mm of space in between.

 If you have concrete floors, use super concrete based glue, instead of turf pegs.